ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 - Consider joining [Locally Optimistic slack](https://www.locallyoptimistic.com/community/)
-- Consider subscribing to the [Data Science Roundup](http://roundup.fishtownanalytics.com) (Not required, but recommended).
+- Consider subscribing to the [Analytics Engineering Roundup](https://roundup.getdbt.com/) (Not required, but recommended).
 - There are many Slack channels organized around interests, such as `#fitlab`, `#bookclub`, and `#woodworking`.
 There are also many organized by location (these all start with `#loc_`).
 This is a great way to connect to GitLab team members outside of the Data-team.
 Join some that are relevant to your interests, if you'd like.
 - Really really useful resources in [this Drive folder](https://drive.google.com/drive/folders/1wrI_7v0HwCwd-o1ryTv5dlh6GW_JyrSQ?usp=sharing) (GitLab Internal); Read the `a_README` file first.